quadproduction/quadpype/openpype/modules/README.md

 - Clockify inherits from more interfaces.
 It's class definition looks like:
 ```
 class ClockifyModule(
- OpenPypeModule, # Says it's Pype module so ModulesManager will try to initialize.
+ QuadPypeModule, # Says it's Pype module so ModulesManager will try to initialize.
  ITrayModule, # Says has special implementation when used in tray.
  IPluginPaths, # Says has plugin paths that want to register (paths to clockify actions for launcher).
  IFtrackEventHandlerPaths, # Says has Ftrack actions/events for user/server.